NashMang/alx-pre_course/README.md

-My first readme was not a walk im the park
+My first readme was not a walk in the park